susanwands/victor-hugo/site/content/about.md

 Women in Tech Allies is a group to advocate for women in tech careers through networking, tech talks, mentorship, etc. We look for opportunities to support our current peers in tech, women attempting to transition into tech from other backgrounds, as well as helping our youth grow into future tech leaders.

-I founded it so I kinda love it : ) If you are in the area, come check it out!
+I founded it so I kinda love it : )

+If you are in the area, come check it out!

 Have questions or suggestions?
 Feel free to [ask me on Twitter](https://twitter.com/_LadyCoder).

 Keep on coding!

-Susan
+Susan ... @LadyCoder

-Thanks for reading!